Congratulations to our 2021 Sierra Club BC Award Winners!

 Rosemary Fox Conservation Achievement Award

-Sierra Club BC developed this award to recognize individuals for significant achievement in protecting wildlife and wildlands.
+Sierra Club BC developed the Rosemary Fox Conservation Achievement award to recognize individuals for significant achievement in protecting wildlife and wildlands.

 This year the award went to Marion Cumming in recognition of her work returning land to its rightful guardians.
 Marion, along with her late husband Bruce have been on a 30 year journey of what they refer to as “Land Return.”
 They discovered that “their land” in Penniac on the Nashwaak River, was unceded territory, and returned the land to an Indigenous charity.